-- Discuss new documents and any other information received at the Reps Assembly, using the Agenda Guidelines as a format. - Note the questions you can't answer and call the office for an explanation.
+- Discuss new documents and any other information received at the Reps Assembly. - Note the questions you can't answer and call the office for an explanation.

 Pre-Council and Pre-Governing Board Meetings

 We know that schools use different methods for consulting with staff members before each meeting of the school council and/or governing board.
 Our recommendation is that the best way to make sure that your school council is properly representing the staff's interests is to hold an in-school MTA meeting, specifically to discuss the major issues coming up on the agenda of school council or governing board meetings.